chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 We discussed about variables accessed in the loop briefly in the section of loop variant, and now is a good time to scrutinize them.
 We don't need to concern ourselves with the variables not accessed in the loop, because they have no impact on how the loop operates.

-For the variables that are accessed in the loop, there are two categories:
+For the variables that are accessed in the loop, there are two categories.

-1. **Contextual Variables**: Variables that are read-only inside the loop, but they are critical to its behavior.
+**Contextual Variables**: Variables that are read-only inside the loop, but they are critical to its behavior.
 - They don't change their value in the loop, so they could be considered as constants, but still semantically essential.
 - They define boundaries and contexts for iteration and they’re referenced constantly.
 For the loop, they often act as parameters or inputs.
 - They may not participate in control flow progression, and even though they’re not "control" or "state" variables, they form the logical framework in which loop computation takes place.
 - They may appear in the loop condition (e.g., $i < n$), but since they do not change over time, and thus do not drive the termination, while the actual progress is made by Loop Control Variables.
 - They may appear in the loop invariants (e.g., $nums[]$), but they don't carry stateful information, but provides the context of State-Carrying Variables.

-2. **Stateful Variables**: Variables that may be modified during loop execution.
+**Stateful Variables**: Variables that may be modified during loop execution.
 They play different roles in the logic and semantics of the loop and can be classified into three distinct categories:

 1. **Loop Control Variables**: stateful variables that are read in the loop conditions, including the exit conditions.
 - They control whether the loop continues or terminates.
 - They collectively map to an abstract measure of how close the loop is to termination, which is the loop variant.
 - They must change for each iteration, meaning at least one of the loop control variables should be assigned a new value.
 Otherwise the loop will run indefinitely.
 - They are typically also part of loop invariants and they help describe how much work has been done.
 In fact, you can hardly analyze or describe a loop without reference to the loop control variables.

 2. **State-Carrying Variables**: stateful variables that accumulate or evolve state of the loop, and often embody intermediate product of the loop.
 - They represent state being built, accumulated, or transformed across iterations.
 - They are directly tied to loop invariants, which describe their meaning per iteration.
 - They have values that hold semantic meaning tied to the loop’s purpose, even though they don’t necessarily affect loop flow.
 - They may or may not appear in loop variants.

 3. **Incidental Variables**: all other stateful variables.
 Although they also have many kinds, we don't divide them further.
 - They are modified inside the loop but neither drive the loop's control logic nor carry meaningful loop invariants.
 - They mainly support secondary purposes such as side effects or auxiliary operations that are unrelated to loop control or algorithmic correctness.
 - They include any variables defined inside the loop, and these variables are short-lived and temporary as they don't carry information across iterations.
 - They include any variables that serve external purposes, such as logging, I/O, metrics collection etc. They are part of the loop's side effects but not tied to its main purpose.
 - They include any variables that are part of the legacy or misplaced code.
 They could be never used and don't affect anything, serving no functional purposes.

 - The above classification of variables are based on their access pattern and role in control or logic.
 - It's possible for an variable to be both Loop Control Variable and State-Carrying Variable, and this often means it's part of both the variants and invariants.
 - For Stateful Variables, we say a variable could be modified when there is at least one statement in the loop that modifies its value.
 In the actual execution, its value may stay unchanged due to branching, but as long as there is possibility it could be modified, we don't consider it a constant.